Cancer and Tobacco

 How can I stop using tobacco products?

 The American Cancer Society and the American Lung Association offer the following

 tips if you are trying to quit using tobacco products:

 Think about why you want to quit.

 Pick a stress-free time to quit.

-Ask for support and encouragement from family, friends, and colleagues.
+Ask for support and encouragement from family, friends, and co-workers.